peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Returns:</b>

 A decimal number rounded to the closest integer representable in the given precision.
-Signals FlagInvalid and returns NaN if the result can't fit the given precision without rounding.
-Signals FlagInvalid and returns NaN if the precision context defines an exponent range, the new exponent must be changed to 0 when rounding, and 0 is outside of the valid range of the precision context.
+Signals FlagInvalid and returns not-a-number (NaN) if the result can't fit the given precision without rounding.
+Signals FlagInvalid and returns not-a-number (NaN) if the precision context defines an exponent range, the new exponent must be changed to 0 when rounding, and 0 is outside of the valid range of the precision context.

 ### RoundToIntegralNoRoundedFlag